isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *value type*: a term some people use to mean a regular or semiregular type.
 * *variable*: a named object of a given type; contains a value unless uninitialized.
 * *virtual function*: a member function that can be overridden in a derived class.
-* *word*: a basic unit of memory in a computer, often the unit used to hold an integer.

 # <a name="S-unclassified"></a>To-do: Unclassified proto-rules